tempelmann/custom-editfield/README.md

 On the Mac, it now fully supports Cocoa builds (the dead key issue has been fixed in v1.8.2 (released 19 Mar 2017).

-There has been done no work for 64 bit builds yet, though.
-You're welcome to test that and provide updates.

 ### Installation